PIMCO flagship fund raises Treasury holdings, trims mortgages

-NEW YORK (Reuters) - PIMCO Total Return Fund, which is run by Bill Gross and ranks as the world’s largest mutual fund, increased its exposure to U.S. government debt while continuing to trim mortgage holdings in October, data from the company’s website showed on Friday.
+NEW YORK, Nov 9 (Reuters) - PIMCO Total Return Fund, which is run by Bill Gross and ranks as the world’s largest mutual fund, increased its exposure to U.S government debt while continuing to trim mortgage holdings in October, data from the company’s website showed on Friday.

 The fund, which has $281 billion in assets, increased its exposure to U.S. government debt to 24 percent in October from 20 percent in September.
 It trimmed holdings of mortgage securities to 47 percent from 49 percent.